vitessio/website/content/en/docs/contributing/code-reviews.md

   * Attempt to cover every corner case the change introduces.
   The thumb rule is: if it can happen in production, it must be covered.
 * Integration tests should ensure that the feature works end-to-end.
-It must cover all the important use cases of the feature.
+They must cover all the important use cases of the feature.
 * A separate pull request into `vitessio/website` that updates the documentation is required if the feature changes or adds to existing behavior.

 ### Bug fixes